savitaashture/tkn-autogenerate/README.md

 This will query GitHub for the programming language on the REPOSITORY belong to ORG and automatically generate a`PipelineRun` with the tasks added according to the detected programming language.

+You can specify a GitHub token with the flag `--token` (or `GITHUB_TOKEN` environement variable) for private repos or don't get rate limited.

 ## Customization